-4.13 Some Link Synchronizer Operations Are Not Written to the History
+4.13 Changes Made to Links Are Not Written to Activity Stream and Issue History

-Link creation and removal operations, when performed by link synchronizers, are not written to the issue history and activity streams.
+Link creation and removal operations, when performed by link synchronizers or extenders, are not written to the issue history and activity streams.
 Why?

 They are not written because doing so may affect JIRA performance.
-If you want them to be written, please perform the following steps:
+If you want them to be written (to activity stream only at the moment), please perform the following steps: